sampsyo/uwadvising/advising.md

 Meetings: Just as you can expect your advisor to meet with you face-to-face, you'll find that faculty also have expectations regarding meetings.

-* Prepare appropriately, other-wise reschedule
+* Prepare appropriately, otherwise reschedule
 * Show up on time
 * Attend all group meetings and relevant 590's
 * Meet on advisor's request, with reasonable notice